 Those languages are very convenient for general purpose programming.
 However, one has to incur in significant syntactic overhead to perform the most basic operations of scientific computing, such as dealing with mutidimensional arrays and complex numbers.

-Fortran, on the other hand, had native support for multidimensional arrays, complex numbers, and even some special functions, almost from the very beginning.
+Fortran, on the other hand, has had native support for multidimensional arrays, complex numbers, and even some special functions, almost from the very beginning.

 Fortran also introduced the original array syntax that was later employed by Matlab.
 Actually, Matlab was first referred to as “an improved Fortran” mainly because it preserved and improved that syntax.
 It should also be noted that, even today, modern Fortran has array capabilities that C++ doesn’t, such as array comprehensions.